Behind the Scenes: How To Write A Professional Email Fast

 - Find a personal or company interest to complement them on.

-- Show them how similar you are.
-Find a point of connection (could be as personal as where you went to school or as formal as them having needs in their role and your business delivering on those needs).
-We relate most to people we have a connection with, so make that connection for them.
+- Show them how similar you are with a point of connection (could be as personal as where you went to school or as formal as them having needs in their role and your business delivering on those needs).
+We relate most to people we have a connection to.

 - Draw the point of similarity back to your reason for reaching out.
 (Hint: if you’re having a hard time finding something you share, use one of their interests to make an analogy to your reason for reaching out — see examples 1-3 here).